Eschatologue/CM_wiki/docs/class/paladin/watchers.md

 ### Level 7: Aura of the Sentinel

-When you or a creature of your choice within your Aura of Protection rolls for Initiative, it adds your Charisma modifier (minimum +1) to the roll.
+When you or a creature of your choice within your Aura of Protection rolls for **:d20-inv: Initiative**{.d20 }, it adds your Charisma modifier (minimum +1) to the roll.

 ### Level 15: Vigilant Rebuke